8 Weight Is The Main Nutritional Factor Influencing Fertility

 Lifestyle Interventions to Increase Fertility

 Keep in mind that when we, as nutrition professionals, talk about “weight” or “obesity” we mean metabolic health.
 By using these terms, we squeeze the entire adipose tissue chapter into those short words.
-We know that obesity and metabolic health are connected, but this is a development over years and with many other factors involved.
+The decline of metabolic health in women with obesity is due to a genetic predisposition and the aging process.

 What can couples do if getting pregnant is not as easy due to obesity?
 The first step to restoring fertility is starting a healthy lifestyle.
 An increased intake of fresh vegetables, fruits, legumes, and whole grains—as well as a decreased intake of fast and processed foods—should lead to a slow weight loss.
 Keep in mind that rapid weight loss will trigger a reduction of leptin blood levels and might reduce fertility in women for a while.